National Junior Honor Society

 Osceola Middle School has an active chapter of the National Junior Honor Society.
 7th and 8th grade students with a 3.8 grade point average will be invited to apply for membership each October.
 Members are chosen based on leadership, character, and service.

 Membership is granted by the Faculty Council and is based on an application and survey process.
 The National Junior Honor Society is for members who demonstrate outstanding performance in five areas: scholarship, leadership, service, citizenship, and character.
-Only those 7th and 8th graders who have attended Osceola Middle School for a minimum of one semester and who have maintained a grade point average of 3.8 may be considered.
+Only those 7th and 8th graders who have attended Osceola Middle School for a minimum of one quarter and who have maintained a grade point average of 3.8 may be considered.

 Scholarship is only one criteria used to consider a candidate for National Junior Honor Society.
 Leadership in both the school and community is also important.
-Acceptance will be based on, but no limited to, the following leadership qualities: Student will demonstrate initiative in promoting school activities; exercise a positive influence on peers in upholding school ideals; inspire positive behavior in others; be a leader in the classroom, at work, and in other school or community activities.
+Acceptance will be based on, but not limited to, the following leadership qualities: Student will demonstrate initiative in promoting school activities; exercise a positive influence on peers in upholding school ideals; inspire positive behavior in others; be a leader in the classroom, at work, and in other school or community activities.

 The selfless service of others in the community without financial or material compensation is of great importance to the National Junior Honor Society.
 Acceptance will be based on, but not limited to, the following service criteria: Student will volunteer and is willing to sacrifice to offer assistance; work well with others and will be willing to take on difficult responsibilities; participate in some activity (organization) outside of school; show courtesy by assisting visitors, teachers, and students.